The Pre-Major Option

 - Enroll in our Career and Major Exploration course (ADV 200)!

 - Participating in First-year Transition Programs - Orientation, Academic Convocation, COR 101 and Welcome Week programs.

 There are many campus resources to support pre-major students at SUNY Cortland:

-- Advisors: Each student is assigned a faculty or professional advisor to discuss academic planning and decision-making.
+- Advisors: Each student is assigned a professional advisor to discuss academic planning and decision-making.

 - Advisement and Transition offers workshops, advising, and a resource library on all majors.

 - Career Services provides counseling, assessment, and assists students in researching career options and internship and volunteer opportunities.